2017-Aug-01: more objects added.

 The absolute R magnitude and the spectral gradient (slope of

-1 in V) over the visible range are derived for each object.
+range are derived for each object.

 The current status of the photometric database is listed below.
 The data